-empowering consumers of menstrual products
+own: empowering consumers of menstrual products.

 Service Designer